RustAudio/dsp-chain/README.md

 PortAudio
 ---------

-dsp-chain uses [PortAudio](http://www.portaudio.com) as a cross-platform audio backend.
+The dsp-chain examples uses [PortAudio](http://www.portaudio.com) as a cross-platform audio backend.
 The [rust-portaudio](https://github.com/jeremyletang/rust-portaudio) dependency will first try to find an already installed version on your system before trying to download it and build PortAudio itself.

 License